The Arc-Floer conjecture for plane curves: Introduction

 On the other hand, it is a classical result by Milnor \cite[Ch.
 5]{milnor1968} that there exist $0 < \delta \ll \varepsilon \ll 1$ such that

 is a $C^\infty$-locally trivial fibration, called the \emph{Milnor fibration}.
-The fiber of this fibration is known as the \emph{Milnor fiber} of $f$, denoted by $\F$.
+The fiber of this fibration is known as the \emph{Milnor fiber} of $f$, and we denote it by $\F_f$, or simply by $\F$ when the function $f$ is clear from the context.
 A key observation is that $\F$ has a natural symplectic manifold structure.
-More precisely, it is a Liouville domain when it is endowed with the restriction of the 1-form
+More precisely, for $\varepsilon > 0$ small enough $\F$ is a Liouville domain when endowed with the restriction of the 1-form